mamsul/store-with-midtrans-payment/README.md

 # Web store with Midtrans Payment.

 Create a simple e-commerce or web store using Next.js, and integrate with Midtrans for its payment gateway.
+I am using zustand with persistence for cart feature, and then react-hook-form for handling customer form.

 ## Getting Started